 Instructions

-- Place grape tomatoes, sun-dried tomatoes, garlic, oil, vinegar, basil, and salt together in a large bowl.
+- Place fresh tomatoes, sun-dried tomatoes, garlic, oil, vinegar, basil, and salt together in a large bowl.

-- Cover and store in fridge until ready to serve on sliced ciabatta!
+- If serving later: Cover and store in fridge for 1 hour or until ready to serve on sliced bread!

 - Take 5 seconds to rate this recipe below.
 We greatly appreciate it!